jcornford/jcornford.github.io/_posts/2017-01-08-scalar by vector derivatives for least squares.md

 \sum_{i=1}^p\sum_{j=1}^p \frac{\partial}{\partial \beta} \beta_i A_{ij}\beta_j =
 \sum_{i=1}^p\sum_{j=1}^p \Big[ \frac{\partial \beta_i}{\partial \beta} A_{ij}\beta_j + \beta_i \frac{\partial A_{ij}\beta_j}{\partial \beta}\Big] $$

-Again, like for term 1, $\partial\beta$ is a vector of partial derivative notation:
+As before in term 1, $\partial\beta$ is just a vector of partial derivative notation, and we can apply the product rule to the elements of this vector:

 $$